scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 computational and statistical efficiency.

 The ``shared()`` function creates *shared variables* for :math:`$W$` and :math:`$b$` and assigns them initial values.
-Shared variables are distinguished by their having a persistent value.
+Shared variables behave much like other Theano variables, with the exception that they also have a persistent value.
 A shared variable's value is maintained throughout the execution of the program and can be accessed with ``.get_value()`` and ``.set_value()``, as shown in line 11.